 Of course, sex is naturally a topic that can feel very personal and private.
 For many people, talking about sex, let alone sexual issues can feel vulnerable and even embarrassing.
 And it doesn't exactly help that there aren't many people out there helping us.

 But the truth is that sexual dysfunctions are SO normal.
 That's why we’ve built a business to help people overcome them.
-And we're also going to dedicate this blog post to explain everything about them.
+And we're also going to dedicate this blog post to explaining everything about them.
 What it means, how people experience them and just how common they are.

 So, what is a sexual dysfunction?
 Well, it is often defined as "a physical or psychological problem that prevents a person from experiencing sexual pleasure".